-The Consolidated Financial Statements are prepared pursuant to and comply with International Financial Reporting Standards ('IFRS') as adopted by the European Union and effective for the annual period beginning on 1 January 2012.
+The Separate Financial Statements are prepared pursuant to and comply with International Financial Reporting Standards ("IFRS") as adopted by the European Union and effective for the annual period beginning on 1 January 2012.

-The Consolidated Financial Statements include a Statement of Financial Position, a Statement of Comprehensive Income presented in two constituent statements (a Consolidated Income Statement and a Statement of Comprehensive Income), a Statement of Changes in Shareholders Equity, a Cash Flow Statement, and Notes to the financial statements containing accounting policies and explanatory disclosures.
+The Separate Financial Statements include a Statement of Financial Position, a Statement of Comprehensive Income presented in two constituent statements (a Separate Income Statement and a Statement of Comprehensive Income), a Statement of Changes in Shareholders' Equity, a Cash Flow Statement, and Notes to the Financial Statements containing accounting policies and explanatory disclosures.

-3.2 Underlying assumptions of consolidated financial statements
+3.2 Underlying assumptions of Separate Financial Statements